-Round, flat shape with a concave center.
-In the center, a large bouquet of yellow, pink, and red roses, executed in fine, iridescent, polychrome painting.
-Gilded rim.
+A round, flat shape with a concave center.
+In the center is a large bouquet of yellow, pink, and red roses, executed in fine, iridescent, polychrome painting.
+Gilt rim.
 Unglazed base.
-Marked with "Crossed Swords."
+Marked with "Crossed Swords".
 Diameter 48 cm.
-The decoration is rendered in the tradition of floral painting by Professor Julius Eduard Braunsdorf.
+The decoration follows the traditions of floral painting by Professor Julius Eduard Braunsdorf.
 J.E.
 Braunsdorf (1841–1922) revolutionized Meissen floral painting at the end of the 19th century.
-He transitioned from the traditional bouquet style to a style reminiscent of Impressionism, characterized by loose brushstrokes and soft, blurred transitions.
-Subsequent generations of artists followed Braunsdorf's style and developed a wide range of variations in Meissen floral painting.
+He moved from the traditional bouquet style to a style reminiscent of Impressionism, characterized by loose brushstrokes and soft, blurred transitions.
+Subsequent generations of artists were guided by Braunsdorf's style and developed a wide range of variations in Meissen floral painting.
 A large porcelain wall plate, finely painted with a bouquet of yellow, pink, and red roses in the manner of Professor J.E.
 Braunsdorf.
-Marked with "Crossed Swords."
+Marked with "Crossed Swords".
 Meissen.
 Circa 1935–1945.

 Meissen (Meissen)